 The video below dives into one of his family's many projects, Gracie Bulleyproof.
-The project is fantastic for many reasons (and its release happened to coincide with the tragic suicide death of Vancouver area teen and bully victim, Amanda Todd, last week).
-But something other than the subject matter jumped out for me while watching this video.
+The project is awesome for many reasons (and its release happened to coincide with the tragic suicide death of Vancouver area teen and bully victim, Amanda Todd, last week).
+But something other than the subject matter jumped-out for me while watching this video.

 I've seen videos of Rener and his brothers before, and I always feel like I'm listening to people who have a lot of wisdom at a relatively young age.
 It could just be that they're smart guys.
 Maybe they had a good upbringing.
 But I feel it has more to do with their mastery of their art.

 On this website we've often celebrated the wisdom of great spiritual teachers, or philosophers, and even cultural critics.
 But we kind of expect it from these folks.
 What's interesting to me is that wisdom may not just come from a meditation cushion, library, or the experience of old age.
-It might also come from giving yourself over to a craft, honing it (and yourself) through many years of toil, and coming out a different individual.
+It seems to also come from giving yourself over to a craft, and honing it (and yourself) through many years of toil.
+The people that actually do this - and many of us will never actually master anything at all - emerge from the process a different kind of person; one with wisdom beyond their years.